Author Guidelines

 References

-References should be written in APA 6th edition.
-All references must be written with single line spacing, fonts: Arial Narrow 10 regular.
 Please use the reference application manager to provide correcting styles, such as Mendeley, EndNote, and others.